MarkHmnv/TwitchForge/README.md

 ## Pre-Requisites

-Before you start using this bot, please install the [Native HLS Playback Extension](https://chrome.google.com/webstore/detail/native-hls-playback/emnphkkblegpebimobpbekeedfgemhof) on your Google Chrome browser.
+Before you start using this bot, please install the [Native HLS Playback Extension](https://chrome.google.com/webstore/detail/native-hls-playback/emnphkkblegpebimobpbekeedfgemhof) on your browser.

 ## Commands

-- `/start`: Start the bot.
+- `/start`, `/help`: Start the bot.
+Provides instructions to users on how to use the TwitchForge bot.
-- `/retrieve`: Retrieve a VOD with a given URL.
+- `/retrieve`: Retrieve a VOD with a given Twitch URL.
 - `/recover`: Recover a deleted VOD with a given URL from the Twitch Tracker.

 ## Methods Description